-Election / Voting MenuSVANC board seats become available for two reasons: 1) approximately half of the elected board seats are up for election every two years [even-year election cycle], and, 2) as seats are vacated due to the resignation of board members.
+Election / Voting MenuSVANC board seats become available for two reasons: 1) approximately half of the elected board seats are up for election every two years [odd-year election cycle as of 2017], and, 2) as seats are vacated due to the resignation of board members.

 • CANDIDATES: please read ALL the information on this page carefully

 Interim/Yearly Open SVANC Board Seats Availability and Information• Seats become available upon the resignation of a SVANC boardmember, and yearly for Senior & Youth Representative seats